bosgithub/Variance/README.md

 # Variance

-### here we solve for the variance when given a list:
+### here we solve for the variance of a list:

-including both population variance and sample variance
+both population variance and sample variance

 formula of variance: